 Many LED streetlights resemble things that aren't streetlights, such as tennis rackets, flyswatters, and waffle irons.

-It's hard to say if this is a bad thing or not, but it can be odd to look
+It's hard for me to say if this is a bad thing or not, but I think it can be odd to look

 at a light pole and see a weid-shaped item that shines right in your eyes.

 See what they actually look like at the LED gallery.

 Many LED streetlights tout high reliability and long lives, but they're not telling you the whole story.

 With most the traditional HID (non-LED) fixtures, you can simply change out a bulb and it's ready for the next few years of illumination.
 However, with LED, the majority of them aren't as simple as this.